1. Transferable Skills: What Are They & Examples for 2024

 Transferable skills list

-There are too many transferable skills examples to list in this guide, so we’ve narrowed them down to the skills that are the most important for the widest range of industries.
+There are too many transferable skills examples to list in this guide, so we’ve narrowed them down to the skills that are the most important for the widest range of industries, focusing mainly on soft skills.
 All of them guaranteed to make a great addition to your CV.

 1. Communication